scivision/xkblas/README.md

 # XKBlas

-XKBlas is a portable multi-gpu BLAS library, with built-in coherence between host and devices memories.
+XKBlas is a portable multi-gpu BLAS library, with built-in software-based coherence between host and devices memories.

 ## Stable release
 Stable releases are available in branches `release/v2.x`